 Publication categories: Children and young people, Policy and planning

-Related topics: babies, children, diet and nutrition, mapping exercise, minority ethnic, parents and carers, women and mothers
+Related topics: baby feeding, children, diet and nutrition, mapping exercise, minority ethnic, parents and carers, women and mothers

 From the ground up

-This report represents a small activity of community and voluntary sector activiy that supported maternal and infant nutrition at a particular point in time – spring 2012.
+This report represents a snapshot of community and voluntary sector activity that supported maternal and infant nutrition at a particular point in time – spring 2012.

 Publisher: Community Food and Health (Scotland)